Arctic Ocean – Fair Isle, Jan Mayen, Spitsbergen

 Twin Window

 The fourteen Twin Windows are the only cabins on deck 4.
-Features: 1 window, 2 single beds, Small sofa, Private shower & toilet, Flatscreen TV, Desk & chair, Telephone and WiFi (supplemented), Hair dryer, Cabinet, Safe deposit box & Wardrobe.
+Cabins feature 1 window, 2 single beds, small sofa, private shower & toilet, flat screen TV, desk & chair, telephone and WiFi (supplemented), hair dryer, cabinet, safe deposit box & wardrobe.
 Please be aware that the view from some windows might be partially obstructed due to the design requirements of the ship.
-Please note that all cabins will not necessarily have the same layout and surface area, nor will they be identical to the examples used in the photos
+Please note that all cabins will not necessarily have the same layout and surface area, nor will they be identical to the examples used in the photos.

 Hondius Twin Porthole